-Used to connect an Ethernet cable for a local area network (LAN).
+Used to connect an Ethernet cable for a LAN.

 Note: To operate the computer within Federal Communications Commission (FCC) Class B limits, use a Category 5e or better Ethernet cable.

 • Microphone connector

 Used to connect a microphone to your computer when you want to record sound or if you use speech-recognition software.